-A brownish stain has begun to appear on the bench slab.
+A yellow-brownish stain has begun to appear on the marble bench slab.

-Not sure what it could be.
-It started out very faint and has gotten brighter and appears to maybe be growing.
+It started out faint, has gotten brighter, and appears to be growing.

 If these deposits are exposed to water, they can rust and leach through to the surface causing the yellow/brown stains.